Darren Phillip: Professional career

 Phillip was invited to the Philadelphia 76ers summer camp in 2000.
 Not offered a guaranteed contract, Phillip opted to sign a two-year guaranteed contract with CB Málaga, a team based in Málaga, Andalusia that plays in Spain's top league, the Asociación de Clubs de Baloncesto.
 After playing six years in Spain with three different teams, Phillip signed with the Strong Island Sound of the American Basketball Association in 2006.
 Phillip lead the league with 12.5 rebounds per game while tallying 10 double-doubles in 13 games.
 In December 2006, Phillip returned to Spain to play his seventh season with CAI Zaragoza.

 Five years later, in September 2011, he signs for Ford Burgos.

 Streetball career

-Phillip has a long-standing reputation as being one of the best big men in the New York City summer hoops circuit, winning numerous championships and awards at Hoops In the Sun at Orchard Beach in the Bronx, Nike Pro City and EBC Rucker Park.
-Phillip is known in cage and throughout the city as Primal Fear.
+Phillip has been regarded as one of the leading post players on New York City's summer basketball circuit, where he won multiple championships and awards at Hoops In the Sun at Orchard Beach, Nike Pro City, and EBC Rucker Park.
+He is also known by the nickname "Primal Fear."

 Phillip's streetball resume includes team champions of the 2001 Hoops in the Sun; 2002, 2003, 2004 and 2006 EBC Rucker Park; 2004, 2005, 2007 Nike Pro City; 2006 and 2007 Brooklyn Nike Pro City; 2004 and 2005 West 4th Street; and the 2004, 2005, 2006 Original Rucker tournaments.
 And he was MVP of the 2005 EBC Rucker Park, 2007 Nike Brooklyn Pro City, 2007 Nike Pro City, and the 2004 and 2005 Original Rucker tournaments.
 Phillip appeared in the "EBC at Rucker Park: Season Two" DVD released in 2002.